After studying this chapter, the student will understand the following basic principles of this drug class:

 Skeletal muscle relaxants can be helpful in managing the symptoms of moderate muscle spasms caused by muscle contusions, strains, and other traumatic muscle injuries.
 However, it is important to note that there is an ongoing debate in the medical community regarding the effectiveness, or, more correctly, the appropriateness of the use of skeletal muscle relaxants.
 Some physicians contend that muscle relaxants can be beneficial for short-term muscle spasm, but tend to be overused for patients with chronic pain.6 Many physicians also point out that, in spite of overwhelming evidence that skeletal muscle spasm is nonexistent; they are continually deluged with seductive incentives to prescribe expensive muscle relaxants.5 The writer of a letter to the editor of the Journal of the Canadian Medical Association stated, "There is no proof that pain symptoms or decreased range of motion result directly from abnormality or spasm of muscles."10 These diverse ideas indicate a division in the medical field regarding the use of muscle relaxants in a general sense.
 Because some team physicians prescribe muscle relaxants to certain athletes, it is important that the athletic trainer be aware of the positive and negative aspects of these drugs.
 The intent of this chapter is to provide a brief overview of these drugs for the athletic trainer's general awareness of this drug class.

 Muscle Spasm and Spasticity

 The athletic trainer should understand the difference between muscle spasm and muscle spasticity.
 The athletic trainer will be exposed more often to muscle spasm because this condition is more commonly a result of irritation or trauma to healthy muscle tissue.
-Muscle spasm resulting from athletic injury trauma results in a loss of range of motion and increased pain ...
+Muscle spasm resulting from athletic injury trauma results in a loss of range of motion and ...